thenanyu/pylambda-base/README.md

 # pylambda-base

-Default settings for AWS Lambda tooling.
+Project boilerplate for AWS Lambda tooling.
 Uses https://github.com/nficano/python-lambda

 ### Install Dependencies on OSX
 Here's a sane OSX configuration if you are new to Python dev and use a Mac.